arolfes/camunda-bpm-junit5/README.md

 ### Examples
-To use the JUnit 5 extension together with camunda-bpm-assert have a look at the [example-camunda-bpm-assert-junit5](examples/camunda-bpm-assert/README.md).
+To use the JUnit 5 extension together with camunda-bpm-assert have a look at the [example-camunda-bpm-assert-junit5](examples/camunda-bpm-assert/README.md) or [example-camunda-bpm-springboot-junit5](examples/camunda-bpm-springboot/README.md) .